dalnefre/FPGA/tutorial/uart/README.md

 In ZERO state, we are reading a `0` bit, watching for a possible edge-transition, or expiration of a full bit-timer.
+If we encounter a positive edge, we reset the timer to align with the incoming signal.
+If we don't see a transition for `FULL_BIT_TIME`, we know that the next bit is also `0` and we're half-way through it, so capture the current `0` bit and we reset the timer for the next.
+If `cnt == 8`,
+we are expecting the STOP bit (which shoud be `1`).
+But since we're seeing `0` instead, then we have a "framing error" that indicates a BREAK condition.

 ```verilog
       `ZERO :